 Lets See You Do Better: Recent commentaries show Ted mainly criticizing Johnny and Ryan from not getting easy to get items, high ranks, or other mundane things, which results Ryan telling Ted to do a 100% run of the same game for his channel.
 Ted denies doing so because "he has other games to do".

-Live Episode: The Return to Dreamland and Mario Party 2 plus a few others filmed at Momocon not yet uploaded.
+Live Episode: Smash Brothers Brawl, Kirby's Return to Dreamland and Mario Party 2 and 4.

 Ludicrous Speed: In order to get through the second Sky Chase subgame in Part 11 of the Sonic Adventure playthrough without having to jump cut, Johnny interrupts the in-game footage with Lord Dark Helmet shouting "Ludicrous Speed GO!"
 Johnny then speeds the video up around 300% and adds the plaid look directly from the movie.